 Keeping your Pry's mind and body active has several benefits.
 When dogs have too much energy, they tend to get into trouble because they are forced to craft their own forms of entertainment.
-Often these forms of entertainment though are not welcomed by most dog owners.
-If you provide your Great Pyrenees with acceptable outlets for his pent-up energy you will therefore help reduce unwanted behaviors.
+These forms of entertainment are often not welcomed by most dog owners.
+If you provide your Great Pyrenees with acceptable outlets for his pent-up energy, you will help reduce unwanted behaviors.

 On top of this, exercise and mental stimulation help keep your Pry at a healthy weight while maintaining those muscles strong to support his skeletal system.

 Some words of caution are needed though with this breed.
 Certain high-impact exercises may be hard on a dog's developing joints, so consult with your vet before starting any sports or potential high-impact activities if you own a young Pry.
 You may want to wait for when your puppy's growth plates have closed, and even then, some activities may too much for.a large breed dog such as the Pry.

 Exercising in warm weather can also put this breed at risk.
 While their coats may seem heavy, it is a mistake to shave it down as it's meant to protect from the harmful sun.

 There are several ways you can entertain a Great Pyrenees.
 Just like people though, each dog may have their personal preferences, so be careful in assessing whether your Pry is having fun or not.
 The following are several activities for Great Pyrenees.

 6 Activities For Great Pyrenees

 1) Fun Training Sessions